 The Punishment for Mortgage Fraud Cases Can Be Quite Severe

 These types of allegations are quite serious.
 Under the United States Sentencing Guidelines, prosecutors usually seek to hold defendants accountable on the intended loss not only the actual loss caused by the fraudulent scheme.
 Defendants also face additional punishment exposure depending upon the level of sophistication used to accomplish the scheme as well as the role they played in the scheme.

-No matter where you may find yourself in the criminal justice process: pre-arrest / grand jury proceedings; bail / pre-trial detention; pre-trial discovery; motion practice / evidence suppression; trial; sentencing, or appeals / post-conviction relief, Board Certified Criminal Trial Lawyer Robert Malove will expertly handle every aspect of your unique mortgage fraud accusation.
+No matter where you may find yourself in the criminal justice process: pre-arrest / grand jury proceedings; bail / pre-trial detention; pre-trial discovery; motion practice / evidence suppression; trial; sentencing, or appeals / post-conviction relief, Board Certified criminal attorney Robert Malove will expertly handle every aspect of your unique mortgage fraud accusation.

-Miami Attorney Robert Malove accepts cases throughout the United States.
-If you have been involved in the types of mortgage fraud described, or have questions and want more information and need immediate attention, call Robert Malove.
+Our criminal attorney accepts cases throughout the United States and is located in Fort Lauderdale, FL.
+If you have been involved in the types of mortgage fraud cases described, or have questions and want more information and need immediate attention, contact our firm online or call 954.861.0384 to schedule a free consult with our criminal attorney, Robert David Malove.